kajali1/playwrightWithPython/README.md

 provides auto-wait for the locator wide range of options to locate elemenet provide code-gen to record and generate code (playwright codegen)

+Fixture are used for the purpose of hooks i.e. set_up and tear down